-In the F&S European operations, aluminum is generally purchased under three-year contracts.
-In contrast, Exal typically purchases aluminum at spot market index rates.
+In the European operations, aluminum is generally purchased under three-year contracts.
+In contrast, our Americas operations typically purchases aluminum at spot market index rates.
 Aluminum ingot is traded daily as a commodity on the London Metal Exchange, which has historically been subject to significant price volatility.
 Because aluminum is priced in U.S. dollars, fluctuations in the U.S. dollar/euro rate also affect the euro cost of aluminum ingot.
 In contrast to steel, the hedging market for aluminum is well-developed and its depth does not pose a limitation on the ability to place hedges in the market.
-The F&S business has historically hedged its aluminum exposure, while Exal has not.
+The European business has historically hedged its aluminum exposure, while the Americas business has not.
 We expect this trend to continue for our operations going forward, due to the pricing preferences of our customers.
 Our business is exposed to both the availability of aluminum and the volatility of aluminum prices, including associated premiums.
-While raw materials are generally available from independent suppliers, raw materials are subject to fluctuations in price and availability attributable to a number of factors, including general economic conditions, commodity price fluctuations

-(with respect to aluminum on the London Metal Exchange), the demand by other industries for the same raw materials and the availability of complementary and substitute materials.
+While raw materials are generally available from independent suppliers, raw materials are subject to fluctuations (with respect to aluminum on the London Metal Exchange), the demand by other industries for the same raw materials and the availability of complementary and substitute materials.
 Adverse economic or financial changes could impact our suppliers, thereby causing supply shortages or increasing costs for our business.